byrmahmet/ec-salinity-probe/README.md

 [Buy one](https://www.tindie.com/products/ufire/ec-salinity-probe-interface/)
 or make one with the [source code](https://www.github.com/u-fire/ec-salinity-probe) and [schematics](https://upverter.com/justind000/19cb71ec38391a95/EC-Salinity-Probe/).
-You can also have the [board made](http://dirtypcbs.com/store/designer/details/7682/4142/ecsalinity-rev1-zip) and get all the board components at [Mouser](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=02223dd686)

 #### What it is
 An ATTiny85 programmed as an I2C slave, a DS18B20 waterproof temperature probe, and a two-electrode EC probe.
 It measures conductance and converts it into a temperature-compensated Siemen.
 From that value, it derives PPM and salinity.
 It is accurate to ~0.5mS in seawater, and to within ~0.05mS in the hydroponic or freshwater range.